 Casinos, players, and affiliates often use the term "free spins" very liberally.

-On Bojoko, we distinguish the following types of free spins bonus found at the American online casinos:
+On Bojoko, we distinguish the following types of free spins bonuses found at the American online casinos:

 No deposit spins - A sign-up offer that comes with wagering requirements attached.